Guadalajara and Jalisco

 Esteban used to be a chef and restauranteur in Guadalajara so he knows gastronomy well.
 Now he’s bottling and exporting some of the finest distillates from the area and Mexico at large including Raicilla Venenosa and Derrumbes.
 Since he knows the back roads of the area better than most he’s a great guide, email him for details.
 He also offers a variety of apartments and a house for rent in town.

+Long time agave head, Clayton created Experience Agave as a way to help people better understand and connect with producers on the ground in Mexico.
 Clayton has built Experience Tequila into one of the best tour companies in Jalisco and Experience Mezcal for similar trips in Oaxaca so he really knows his stuff.
+This spring he has added Experience Raicilla tours to his lineup.
 He also launched La Cata tequila bar in downtown Tequila.
-Contact him to set up a tequila tour, you won’t be sorry and will end up learning plenty about mezcal while you’re at it.
+Contact him to set up a tour, you won’t be sorry and will end up learning plenty about mezcal while you’re at it.

 Pedro Jimenez Gurria